A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How is Connecticut handling post-pandemic Medicaid renewals?

 After being paused for three years due to the pandemic, Medicaid disenrollments resumed in Connecticut at the end of April 2023.
-According to Connecticut data, nearly 62,000 people had been disenrolled from Medicaid by July 2023 (there were 1.04 million people with Medicaid (HUSKY) in March 2023, and that had dropped to about 979,000 by July).
+According to Connecticut data, more than 176,000 people had been disenrolled from Medicaid by December 2023.6 Most of those disenrollments — more than 132,000 — were procedural, meaning that the state didn’t have enough information to determine whether the person was still eligible.

 Connecticut had reported in 2022 that roughly 42% of its MAGI-based Medicaid population was covered under the pandemic-related continuous coverage rules, meaning that their coverage had been extended beyond its normal renewal date due at some point since March 2020.
 (MAGI-based means eligibility based solely on income, which includes adults under 65, children, and pregnant women).

-Although disenrollments began at the end of April 2023, Connecticut is using a 12-month period to conduct eligibility determinations for all enrollees, so some enrollees will not get renewal notifications until late 2023 or early 2024.
-Connecticut is using a time-based approach to processing the renewals, meaning that they began the process by conducting renewals that had been pending for the longest time and are working their way forward, spreading this out as evenly as possible over the 12-month period.
+Connecticut has been using a time-based approach to processing the renewals, meaning that they began the process by conducting renewals that had been pending for the longest time and are working their way forward, spreading this out as evenly as possible over the 12-month “unwinding” period.

 HUSKY Health enrollees should make sure that the Medicaid office has their current contact information, and should respond promptly to any requests for updated information.